norberello/same-eyes-or-different/README.md

 # Eye color of couples

-**Description**: Colors of the eye colors of male and female partners.
+**Description**: Eye colors of male and corresponding female partner.
 A data frame with 204 observations on the following 2 variables

 `self_male`: a factor with levels 'blue', 'brown', and 'green'